cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 focus on *interface* use cases.
 The interface use cases are not meant to be complete examples, but showcase why the resource has been defined.
-Hence, the interfaces use cases are only representative, and do not represent the entire spectrum of Big Data usage.
+Hence, the interfaces use cases are only representative, and do not encompass the entire spectrum of Big Data usage.
 All the interfaces were openly discussed in the working group.
-Additions are welcome and we like to discuss your contributions in the group.
+Additions to the interfaces are welcome and the NBD-PWG is open to discuss any contributions.

 The NIST Big Data Interoperability Framework consists of nine volumes, each of which addresses a specific key topic, resulting from the work of